jbakams/slimebot-volleyball/SETTING UP.md

 ```
 And any additional library one would like to use ([Tensorflow](https://www.tensorflow.org/install), [Pytorch](https://pytorch.org/get-started/locally/), etc.).
 The virtual environment can be managed regardless Webots.

+## python path in Webots R2021b

+Open Webots.
+On the top right go to the follwoing options: *Tools>Preferences>*